Become a Generative Family

 Fred Oaks' 23 years as senior pastor in multi-staff congregations was followed by 17 years as a program director at a family foundation.
-He has developed deep respect for entrepreneurs in general, and family business leaders in particular.
-He believes that healthy family enterprises promote human flourishing by meeting needs, creating prosperity, forming people in positive ways, and giving back.
+He has deep respect for entrepreneurial families.
+He believes that healthy family enterprises promote human flourishing by delivering value, creating prosperity, forming people through daily work, and giving back.

 For education and work history, see About the Founder, or www.linkedin.com/in/fredoaks/